canjs/canjs/index.md

 ## Use with other libraries

-CanJS can be used with libraries other than jQuery.
+CanJS can be used with jQuery, Dojo, Mootools, YUI, or Zepto.

 ### jQuery